 Governments globally began to construct stimulus plans and relief packages to respond to the needs of liquidity.
 The prompt injection of liquidity was critical, as we began to see extraordinary capital being pumped into the economy.
 In Canada, governments across the country were spending a remarkable amount to help curb the impact of COVID-19 in response to the diminishing economy.
 On a federal level, the emergency stimulus initiative has totaled more than $146 billion (Parliamentary Budget Officer, 2020), with indications that more stimulus tools will be required, as long as COVID-19 continues to be a concern.
 The PBO modeled an economic scenario noting that the federal budget deficit may total $252 billion, with a debt-to-GDP ratio of 48% by 2021.
 Compared to pre-crisis figures of $24.9 Billion in fiscal deficit and a 30.9% debt-to-GDP ratio.
 Now, you are probably wondering how on earth are we going to pay this off?

 What if the debt-to-GDP ratio does not gradually ease to conservative levels and the central bank’s balance sheet is still stretched?
-Many fear that a potential rise in taxes will be inevitable, raises in borrowing costs will climb, and multiple support programs will be eliminated.
-Given that a tax hike is required, what/who should experience it?
-Is it fair to continue to inflict it on the upper class?
+Many fear that a potential rise in taxes will be inevitable, borrowing costs will climb, and multiple support programs will be eliminated.
+Given that a tax hike is required, how should it be borne?
+Is it fair to inflict it on the upper class?
 Should the tax hike be uniformly distributed?
-A concern among many individuals who have seen the expeditious and abundance of spending committed by the federal government.
-Rightfully so, individuals and business owners have the right to be concerned, as these actions pose a threat to growth capabilities across various sectors.
+Many are concerned over the expeditious and abundant of spending by the federal government.
+Rightfully so, as these actions pose a threat to future growth prospects across various sectors.

-It is difficult to forecast with precision on how the economy is going to rebound from the effects of COVID-19.
+It is difficult to forecast with precision how the economy is going to rebound from the effects of COVID-19.
 We are truly living through unprecedented times, with no certainty of how things will unfold.
-Only time can tell our fate.

 Author: Dennis Ly